Baxby-UM/PRA3006/Readme.txt

 Find this repository at: https://github.com/Baxby-UM/PRA3006

-This code shows an interactive phylogenetic tree of species across all marine regions that classify as vulnerable or worse based on data and species from the IUCN Redlist.
+The Dying Blue project shows an interactive phylogenetic tree of species across all marine regions that classify as vulnerable or worse based on data and species from the IUCN Redlist.

+				The Dying Blue
+    Copyright (C) 2024 BADIN S., SCHMIDT E.,

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

-Follow these steps to get it operational.
+Follow these steps to get the software operational.

 Installing nescesarry software:
 	1. Google Chrome : https://www.google.com/chrome/?brand=JJTC&ds_kid=43700052282304883&gad_source=1&gclid=CjwKCAiA9IC6BhA3EiwAsbltOEw2CM_BdX4WJ9zMpAKAwnwSWUpEw6BL2hp8SfosWEL2h10qO1IBAhoCQ_sQAvD_BwE&gclsrc=aw.ds